thomasWeise/moptipy/README.md

 The system information section is again a key-value section.
 It holds key-value pairs describing features of the machine on which the experiment was executed.
 This includes information about the CPU, the operating system, the Python installation, as well as the version information of packages used by moptipy.
+If your `moptipy` application uses additional Python libraries, then it is strongly suggested to also include their versions in the log files.
+This can be done by invoking the function [`add_dependency`](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.sys_info.add_dependency) **before** running any experiment.
+This way, you can add the name of a library that your application depends on.
+The system will then automatically get the version information of that library and include it into the log files.

 ##### 5.1.2.5 The `RESULT` Sections